DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 can create one by running `touch ~/.zshrc`.
 Below you'll find a list of environment variables needed to run TDR and tests locally.
 When you run `./render-configs.sh`, it populates key and txt files with secrets from vault and environment-specific values.
-On daily setup, you'll always need to run the following two commands in order:
+On daily setup, you'll need to run the following two commands *in order*:
 ```
 ./render-configs.sh
 source ~/.zhsrc